Why is shadow work so hard?

 To get a better understanding of why these activities can help manage your unconscious desires, read:

-Shadow Play (or “DsR”) is a small sister website that goes over “sensual” shadow work through my BDSM experiences.
+Sensual Shadow Play is practiced through BDSM experiences.
 If you are 18+ and are interested, go here.

 Subscribe to get your free ebook 30 Shadow Work Prompts